 - Type Allocation code (TAC);

 - Frequent mobility re-registration;

+- Mobility to another AMF while the UE has been served by the AMF for a short period;

 - Subscription Correlation ID addition (implicit subscription); and

 - User State Information in 5GS.

 Event Filters are used to specify the conditions to match for notifying the event (i.e. "List of Parameter values to match").
 If there are no conditions to match for a specific Event ID, then the Event Filter is not provided.
 The following table provides some examples on how the conditions to match for event reporting can be specified for various Event IDs for AMF exposure.